JohnCremona/CMFs/PostgresSchema.md

 analytic_rank_proved | boolean | true if analytic rank is provably correct (it is always an upper bound) self_twist_type | smallint | 0=none, 1=cm, 2=rm, 3=both
-is_self_twist | boolean | whether this form is a self twist is_cm | boolean | whether the form has CM is_rm | boolean | whether the form has RM
-self_twist_discs | integer[] | list of discriminants giving self twists (either 0,1,or 3 quadratic discriminants)
+is_self_twist | boolean | whether this form is a self twist minimal_twist | text | minimal label in the twist-class of this newform (currently only computed for weight 1) is_cm | boolean | whether the form has CM is_rm | boolean | whether the form has RM self_twist_discs | integer[] | list of discriminants giving self twists (either 0,1,or 3 quadratic discriminants)